Sapphire Color Guide

 Pink sapphire

 Pink sapphire can range from soft blush to vivid pink.
-It is a strong choice for buyers who want romance and color without choosing ruby.
+It is a strong choice for people who want romance and color without choosing ruby.
 As with all sapphires, tone and saturation matter.
 A good pink sapphire should not look washed out unless a delicate pastel effect is exactly what you want.

 Yellow sapphire